george24601/george24601.github.io/_posts/2024-03-08-leading-teams.md

 ####  Influence without authority

-* Identifying a strategic need for the company, showing how it linked to the mission and existing priorities of the company, and automate your process
+* Identify a strategic need for the company and show how it is linked to existing priorities.
+* Automate your process to reduce friction
 * Working to build team consensus
 * If your team is moving quickly, sometimes it will voluntarily concede authority and direction to team leads.
 Even though this might look like a dictatorship or oligarchy, when it’s done voluntarily, it’s a form of consensus.